akelman/ggpeps/README.md

 The package `ggpeps` is divided into several parts:

-- `plot/`: Helper scripts for plots
+- `plot/`: Helper scripts for plots.
 - `system/`: Module containing all system implementations.
 Currently, two-dimensional systems for $Z_2$ with one and two copies of virtual fermions on the links are implemented for the pure gauge case, and 2D systems with 2,4,8 copies of virtual fermions on the links for the fermionic case.
 The system configs contain all information defining an ansatz (the $T$ matrix, $\Gamma_\text{in}$, etc.), while the system classes define observables, intermediate calculations, etc.
 The implementation of $U(1)$ is transferred from a C++ implementation and is not fully operational.